slimgroup/BibTex/README.md

    error list and emailed to the admin for bibtex.
 1. The last part is that it runs the PDF command and converts the files to LaTeX and PDF.
 This process checks for errors in the BibTeX.

+### What can be changed in the scripts?

+In SConstruct file, it'd probably be beneficial to try and make it more usable by making the input in the `command()` functions more understandable.
+You can do this by using a variable to specify the input parameters (right now it's like repeating yourself and having to change both variables).

+I put down some notes in the scripts.
+We can sorta reduce the lines and use regex to extract the content, but realistically the code there's probably (?) more readable.
+Though, I suppose that's arguable.